n3ptr/wordletron/README.md

 1. pull in our dataset, and pick a starting word
 2. navigate to [powerlanguage.co.uk/wordle](https://www.nytimes.com/games/wordle/index.html "or now https://www.nytimes.com/games/wordle/index.html")

-3. write and read from the site the site to enter our words
+3. write and read from the site the site to enter and check our words

 ## Using this bot